 The momentum continued with the introduction of AutogeekOnline.net (AGO) in 2006.
 This platform offered car enthusiasts a place to ask questions, answer questions, and learn more about detailing.
 Detail Fest was introduced in 2004, and featured about a dozen people eating pizza and detailing cars.
 By 2015, Detail Fest would draw over 10,000 spectators from around the world!

 Bob didn’t stop with a forum and a yearly meet up, either.
 Steadily, Bob built relationships with vendors, manufacturers, and industry greats.
 The growth continued with Bob sponsoring an award winning dragster, acquiring competitors like Autopia Care Care, Classic Motoring Accessories, and the Autopia discussion forums, and drawing the attention of renowned detailing expert Mike Phillips who joined the Autogeek team in 2009.
 The culmination of it all can be seen in the four seasons of television programming created by the Autogeek team.
-First came two seasons of What’s in Autogeek’s Garage hosted by Mike Phillips and airing on the Fox Sports Network, followed by two seasons of Competition Ready on the Velocity channel.
+First came two seasons of What’s in Autogeek’s Garage hosted by Mike Phillips and airing on the Fox Sports Network, followed by two seasons of Competition Ready on the Velocity channel (now called Motortrend).

 2019 was another exciting year for Robert McKee Enterprises and its subsidiaries, with the development of Nautical One marine detailing chemicals, as well as Max's RV.
 These two product lines offer surface-specific solutions for the unique cleaning needs presented by boats and RV's.
 Nick Rutter officially became a partner in the company in 2019 as well, playing a more active role as Managing Partner as Bob continued to spend more time at his lot at Apple Valley Farms in Lake Lure, North Carolina.
 During Bob's tenure as the owner of Autogeek, Nick played an integral role in the development of the brands that Bob developed.
 Nick is the quintessential example of a true car-guy, often joking that he has 93 octane running through his veins.
-Nick is the guy you'll see featured on our television segments, as well as our Youtube channel.
+Nick is the guy you'll see featured on our television segments, as well as the McKee's 37 Youtube channel.

 In the five short years since Robert McKee Enterprises, Inc. (RME) was created it has been rapidly growing.
 Starting with just 2,100 sf at 7744 Jack James Drive address in Stuart (the Autogeek building) to building a state of the art 8,000 sf free standing building for our headquarters and the foreseeable future.
 As things would have it, our growth has us once again requiring more space.
-We have seen tremendous growth in all our brands: McKee’s 37, SiO2 Ceramic Series, Carini Collection, Nautical One, Max’s RV and Carolina Home and Patio.
+We have seen tremendous growth in all our brands: McKee’s 37, SiO2 Ceramic Series, Graphene Collection, Nautical One, Max’s RV and Carolina Home and Patio.
 We will be moving back to where it all started, across the street into the 7744 Jack James Drive in Stuart (the Autogeek building) that RME also owns.
-Of the 35,000-sf occupied by its current tenant, we are proud to announce that we are more than doubling our space to 17,000 sf!!!!!!!!!
+Of the 35,000-sf occupied by its current tenant, we are proud to announce that we are more than doubling our space to 17,000 sf.
 The rest of the space has been rented and some space has been sold.
 A complete upgrade is planned to be done to the space including replacing all 12 air conditioners, all overhead lighting with LED lighting, new fixtures in the bathrooms, upgrade all offices and adding a large retail store front.